Best Italian Restaurants in Rome 2026

 Eight Roman Tables Worth the Reservation

-Twenty-eight seats, four pastas, no reservations for the first sitting, cash preferred.
-Da Enzo opened on Via dei Vascellari in 1980 and has not changed the menu since the late 1980s — Roman quattro pastas (carbonara, cacio e pepe, amatriciana, gricia), Wednesday gnocchi, fried artichokes from October to April, and a small list of Lazio wines under €30.
-The line forms at 18:45 for the 19:00 first seating; arriving any later means waiting until 21:30 for a second turn.
-The gricia is the dish; the guanciale is rendered until the pasta water emulsifies into a sauce the kitchen will not write down.
+Twenty-eight seats, four pastas, no first-sitting reservations, cash preferred.
+Da Enzo opened on Via dei Vascellari in 1980 and has barely touched the menu since the late 1980s — the Roman quattro (carbonara, cacio e pepe, amatriciana, gricia), Wednesday gnocchi, fried artichokes October to April, Lazio wines under €30.
+The gricia is the dish: the guanciale is rendered until the pasta water emulsifies into a sauce the kitchen will not write down.
+The line forms at 18:45 for the 19:00 seating; show up later and you wait until 21:30 for the second turn.

 How to Pick the Right Roman Restaurant for Your Evening